Frequently Asked Questions (FAQs) COVID-19 (Coronavirus) Testing Doctors' Ugent Care Offices

-Currently, we offer a highly accurate lab-based molecular (PCR) test in which the specimen is gathered with a nasopharyngeal swab (testing sample is taken through the patients' nose via swab).
-The test identifies if the patient currently has COVID-19 (Coronavirus) and the test result is typically provided in 24 to 48 hours.
+Currently, we offer a highly accurate lab-based molecular (PCR) test in which the specimen is gathered with a nasopharyngeal swab (testing sample is taken through the patient's nose via swab).
+The test identifies if the patient currently has COVID-19 (Coronavirus) and the test result is typically provided in 4 days.

 - What is the difference between PCR testing and Serology Antibody testing?